-- Prerequisite: THTR 140, THTR 141, THTR 150, and THTR 151 (may be taken concurrently) or consent of instructor
+• Prerequisite: THTR 140, THTR 141, THTR 150, and THTR 151 (may be taken concurrently)

-- Offering: Spring

-- Instructor: Coromel
+Instructor: Coromel

 THTR 355 Fundamentals of Scene Design (1)

 A course to promote an understanding of the process of creating scenic designs.
 Through project assignments, class work will focus upon the reading and analysis of texts, the discovery and selection of dramatic images and their translation into a three-dimensional scenic form.